sheilbronn/Manage-Gluon-MQTT/README.md

 ### More Details

 The following 4 different use cases are supported:

 A. Management of an (untouched) Freifunk node by **remote SSH** commands (public/private key authentication): Command results are returned as **terminal output** (stdout)

 B. Management of an (untouched) Freifunk node by **remote SSH** commands (public/private key authentication): Command results are returned as **MQTT messages**.

 C. Monitoring by **MQTT messages**: Invoked by an explicit SSH call or by cron, this script runs locally on the Freifunk node, returning its output as **MQTT messages**.

 D. Local management like a daemon: This script listens to **MQTT messages** and returns results a MQTT messages, too.
 (D does not exclude C)

 Other aspects:

 * Home assistant and Homie auto-discovery for important topics.
-* Script runs on bash as well as ash (used in OpenWrt)
+* Script runs on bash as well as ash (used in OpenWrt).
-* If the freifunk node has very limited memory, e.g. on 4/32 devices, B may be preferred over C or D.
+* If the freifunk node has very limited memory, e.g. on 4/32 devices, B might be preferred over C or D.
-* Remote management via a Freifunk "edge" node acting as a SSH proxy is supported.
+* Remote management via a Freifunk "edge" node acting as a SSH proxy to other Freifunk nodes is supported.

 ### Prerequisites